vuongducphuong/documentation/content/applications/finance/accounting/get_started/cheat_sheet.rst

   related invoice when processing the bank statement.
 - **recorded as another transaction**: bank transfer, direct charge, etc.

-Odoo should automatically reconcile most transactions; only a few should need manual review.
+Leansoft should automatically reconcile most transactions; only a few should need manual review.
 When the bank reconciliation process is finished, the balance on the bank account in Leansoft should match the bank statement's balance.